Budget Transparency Reporting

 (a) The current collective bargaining agreement for each bargaining unit

-(b) Each health care benefits plan, including, but not limited to, medical, premier pharmacy, dental, vision, disability, long-term care, or any other type of benefits that would constitute health care services, offered to any bargaining unit or employee in the district
+(b) Each health care benefits plan, including, but not limited to, medical, dental, vision, disability, long-term care, or any other type of benefits that would constitute health care services, offered to any bargaining unit or employee in the district

 (c) Audited Financial Statements